-To accurately measure the relative fraction of each sgRNA or barcode present in a specific cell population, it is important to isolate the whole amount of genomic DNA from the cells derived from genetic screen.
-Purification of genomic DNA from just a fraction of cells at a particular time point or treatment condition in a screen, may not provide full representation the effector constructs.
 There are several protocols that can be used for DNA isolation.
-Depending on the number and type of cells, some approaches may work better than others.
+However, to accurately measure the relative fraction of each sgRNA or barcode present in a specific cell population, it is important to isolate the whole amount of genomic DNA from the cells derived from a genetic screen or barcoded sample.
+Purification of genomic DNA from just a fraction of cells at a particular time point or treatment condition in a screen, may not provide full representation the guides, hairpins, or barcodes present in the screened sample.
+As a result, the choice of DNA isolation protocol should be based on the number of cells in your samples.

 - For small and medium-sized populations of cells (from small libraries screens, positive selection screens where most of the cells are killed off, or FACS-based enrichment screens), we recommend using the following QIAGEN kits: